 If arrested for a Domestic Violence (DV) Case, you will be in for several surprises.

-When someone is arrested for having an argument, physical altercation, or some dispute with a spouse, roommate, child, current or former boyfriend/girlfriend (DV victim), the arrest will be treated as a DV case, which creates many problems.
+When someone is arrested for having an argument, physical altercation, or some dispute with a spouse, roommate, child, or current or former boyfriend/girlfriend (DV victim), the arrest will be treated as a Domestic Violence Case, which creates many problems.

 Housing, Family Contact, Visitation with Children, Pistol Permits, are just some aspects of life that are affected.

 When arrested for a Domestic Violence case, the court will enter a Protective Order that will often require the defendant to vacate the residence where the DV Victim lives; generally, this means that the Domestic Violence defendant is ordered to move out of his/her own home.
 The Protective Order will often require that the DV defendant and the DV victim NOT have any contact of any sort; this includes text messages, phone calls, contact through a third party, etc. The imposition of a Protective Order will also require the DV defendant to surrender any firearm he/she may own as well as their pistol permit.

 Any violation of the Protective Order will result in a new and separate arrest for a Violation of a Protective Order, which is a D Felony carrying 5 years of jail exposure.